The Ultimate Day Trip to Hiroshima and Miyajima

 Once you leave the museum, you can head to the bus stop on the other side of the museum to stop #7, Peace Memorial Park, and catch the bus back to the train station.
 The Lemon Route is the fastest.

 I’m sure there are better and more famous restaurants in Hiroshima, but the restaurants at the train station are super convenient.
-If you’re going to really do this Hiroshima and Miyajima itinerary in a day, time is gonna be precious.
+If you’re going to really do this Hiroshima and Miyajima itinerary in a day, time will be precious.

 Hiroshima is famous for its okonomiyaki, which consists of layers of batter, noodles, cabbage, vegetables, and seafood or meat.
-Make sure to try them with oysters as Hiroshima is also famous for them.
+Try them with oysters, as Hiroshima is also famous for them.
 You can also get the okonomiyaki with cheese.
-I didn’t try the cheese one, but a traveler I met along the way who I had dinner with had it and said it was delicious.

 2:00 pm – Take the Train and Ferry to Miyajima